 Sound indicator lights

 The visual sound indicators will light up to alert you when bub cries.
 They allow you to 'see' the noise your baby makes rather than hear it.
-This is particularly useful if you're talking on the phone, have visitors or you're in a noisy room, or if you or other carers have hearing difficulties.
-Also good if you don't want to wake up any other sleeping children nearby.

 Camera mount type

-There are a range of camera mounts available that let you place the camera in a variety of locations.
+There's a range of camera mounts available that let you place the camera in a variety of locations.
 It's very important to consider this, especially if you're in a rental property where you may not be able to screw the camera into a wall.

-• Clamp: Lets you attach the camera to the side of a bookshelf, top of the bassinet or floor lamp for example.
+- Clamp: Lets you attach the camera to the side of a bookshelf, top of the bassinet or floor lamp, for example.

-• Wall mount: Includes fitting to drill the camera into the wall.
-The most versatile models offer a combination of these mounts, giving you the freedom to place the camera anywhere you want, more or less.
+The most versatile models offer a combination of these mounts, giving you the freedom to place the camera pretty much anywhere you want.

 Camera viewing angle